Invest in the Success of Students, Faculty and Programs

 Da Vinci Scholarships Eases Student Burden

-Mechanical engineering student Roslyn Norman was a one of 11 2018 da Vinci scholars.
+Mechanical engineering student Roslyn Norman was one of 11 da Vinci scholars in 2018.
 Thanks to unrestricted funds from a circle of 300 supporters, the award is given annually to exceptional students in the College of Engineering.When I first started college after my military service, I was stressed about my financial situation almost 24/7.
 Scholarships like the da Vinci have helped ease financial burdens so I can maintain focus on classwork and other pursuits.

 Contribution of Tools Revitalizes Machine Shop

 A donation of $200,000 worth of unused surplus machining tools from Sturm, Ruger & Co. revitalized AME’s machine shop.
 Shop manager and mechanical engineering alumnus Joe Hartleysaid the tooling – which includes carbide coolant-through drill bits and specially coated end mills and reamers – is an invaluable student resource.This donation has increased the dollar value of our tooling tenfold and will extend our tooling capacity for several years.
 We are grateful for this most practical contribution to student learning.